sst/sst/.changeset/rare-queens-arrive.md

 "@serverless-stack/resources": patch
 ---

-Move graphql to peer dependencies by implementing weakImport
+Move graphql to peer dependencies by implementing weakImport.
+If you are using the AppSyncApi construct be sure to add `graphql` and `@graphql-tools/merge` to your dependencies.